Don’t Miss Out On The 12 Surprising Benefits Of Exercise

 My father explained to me that he was losing part of his memory, and it was getting worse that’s why they usually go to the hospital.

-Alzheimer’s disease is characterized by severe memory loss that can be very disheartening to the person suffering from it and people close or around him/her.
+Alzheimer’s disease is characterized by severe memory loss that can be very disheartening to the person suffering from it and people close to or around him/her.

 Therefore, next time you are going to jog, kindly take your elderly out with you.
 It is important that they keep blood flowing to their brains.